LankeyBoard/RulesGraph/generalRules.md

 slug: NIGHTS-REST

 ruleType: RULE\
 A good Night's Rest is still important to an adventurer.
 To complete a Night's Rest, spend a minimum of 6 hours sleeping.
 This gives surface level wounds a chance to heal and prepare yourself for the next day.
-When you finish a Night's Rest, return your Stamina to full, regain Health equal to your level + 1, and gain Fortune's Favor.
+When you finish a Night's Rest, return your Stamina to full, regain Health equal to your level + 1.

 If you are awake for more than 24 hours in a row, Test your Mettle each hour.
 The difficulty of this test increases by 1 for each hour beyond 24 hours.
 Pass (15+): You suffer no ill effects.
 Mixed (10-14): Reduce your current and maximum Stamina by 3.
 Fail (9-): Reduce your current and maximum Stamina by 7.
 If you are reduced to 0 stamina in this way you become unconscious.
 You must complete a Night's Rest to remove these effects.